-- Because many construction site injuries result in long-term disabilities, claimants might recover hundreds of thousands in damages.
+Because many construction site injuries result in long-term disabilities, claimants might recover hundreds of thousands in damages.
 Skilled laborers permanently injured in their primes might demand over $1,000,0000 in anticipated lost wages and career damages.
 Your claim’s overall value generally depends on your disability level, salary, earning capacity, medical expenses, pain and suffering, impairment, and emotional suffering.
-The experienced construction accident lawyers at Wyatt Law Firm strive to maximize the value of your claims and have recovered over half a billion dollars for their wrongfully injured clients.
+The experienced construction accident lawyers at Wyatt Law Firm strive to maximize the value of your claims.
+We have recovered over half a billion dollars for wrongfully injured clients.

 Consider this example of a traditional construction accident fee structure:

 - Attorneys’ fee: 40 percent of $1.5 million = $600,000

 - Remaining balance = $900,000

 - Reimbursement for fees & expenses = $50,000

 - Payment of medical and other liens = $150,000

 Because construction accident claims often involve no-fault workers’ compensation insurance, your carrier might demand reimbursement for medical expenses and lost wages if you recover these damages from negligent third parties.

 Reputable law firms will be transparent about their fee structures.
 While these costs may seem high, most injured construction workers cannot defeat experienced insurance defense lawyers without dedicated counsel.
 And frequently—as in this example—we end up securing for our clients far more than they could have recovered on their own.